How To Ship Offshore Gas Processing Skids

 Detailed Specifications

-Obtain precise dimensions (L x W x H), weight, center of gravity, material composition (including hazardous materials if any), and lifting points.
-Provide detailed drawings and lifting plans.
-Accurate and comprehensive information is crucial for efficient and safe shipping.
+Procure precise specifications for each skid, including dimensions (length x width x height), weight, centre of gravity, and material composition.
+Identify any hazardous materials present.
+Supply detailed drawings and lifting plans.
+Accurate information is paramount for safe and efficient shipping.

 Route Survey

-Identify suitable ports of origin and destination, considering draft limitations, crane capacity, and access restrictions.
-A thorough route survey mitigates potential delays and complications.
+Determine appropriate ports of origin and destination, considering draft limitations, crane capacities, and access constraints.
+A comprehensive route survey mitigates potential delays and complications.

 Vessel Selection

-Choose a heavy-lift vessel or specialized RORO vessel based on skid dimensions and weight.
-Shipping International notes that securing vessel space well in advance is important to avoid scheduling conflicts.
+Select a heavy-lift vessel or specialised Roll-on/Roll-off (RORO) vessel based on the skid dimensions and weight.
+Securing vessel space well in advance is advisable to avoid scheduling conflicts.

 Pre-Shipment Inspections

-Conduct thorough inspections to identify potential issues before shipment, including structural integrity checks, leak detection (if applicable), and verification of all documentation.
+Undertake thorough inspections to identify potential issues before shipment.
+These include structural integrity checks, leak detection (where applicable), and verification of all documentation.
 Proactive inspections prevent costly delays and potential damage.

 Robust Packaging

-Design and construct custom crates or utilize specialized packaging to protect skids from damage during transit.
-Consider environmental factors (humidity, temperature).
-Proper packaging is vital for protecting your valuable cargo.
+Design and construct custom crates or utilise specialised packaging to protect skids from damage during transit.
+Consider environmental factors such as humidity and temperature.
+Appropriate packaging is essential for protecting valuable cargo.

 Securing Methods

 Employ appropriate lashing, dunnage, and other securing materials to prevent movement during transport.
-Follow industry best practices and comply with relevant regulations.
-Secure fastening is paramount to prevent shifting during transit.
+Adhere to industry best practices and comply with relevant regulations.
+Secure fastening is critical to prevent shifting during transit.

 Hazardous Materials Handling

-If hazardous materials are present, adhere to all relevant international and national regulations, including proper labeling, documentation (e.g., MSDS), and specialized handling procedures.
+If hazardous materials are present, adhere to all relevant international and national regulations.
+This includes proper labelling, documentation (e.g., Material Safety Data Sheets - MSDS), and specialised handling procedures.
 Consult with relevant authorities and ensure compliance with all safety protocols.
-Strict adherence to regulations is non-negotiable for hazardous materials.
+Strict adherence to regulations is essential for hazardous materials.

 Arrange for heavy-lift equipment (cranes, forklifts) at origin and destination ports.
 Ensure equipment capacity exceeds skid weight and dimensions.
-Using appropriately sized equipment ensures safe and efficient handling.
+Appropriately sized equipment ensures safe and efficient handling.

 Port Operations